Why Replace When You Can Connect?? Connect Your Twinax Printers

 a High Availability scenario.

-Remote Connection - to provide TCP/IP connectivity for the
+Remote or "Cloud" Connection - to provide TCP/IP connectivity for the

 Twinax CRTs and Printers at your remote locations that are currently